Chocolate Hazelnut Mousse Torte Recipe

 Posted on 4th of February, 2011 by Lévana

 Chocolate Hazelnut Mousse Torte

-I have made hundreds of these for parties.
+I have made hundreds of these Chocolate Hazelnut Mousse Torte desserts for parties.
+And at Levana Restaurant, we were never one day without chocolate hazelnut mousse torte.
 A few years ago, a couple whose wedding I was catering wanted this very cake, but luxuriously decorated to their specifications on their wedding day (don’t worry, the above picture is not the wedding cake!).
 I remember we helped the cake stylist they hired set up his counter, his tools and a few sheets of the cake in the humongous walk-in refrigerator in Bridgewater’s, where the wedding was taking place.
 It was a sweltering Sunday in July, and the heat in the kitchen was near volcanic, but the poor pastry chef looked half frozen when he resurfaced after about six hours of intense decorating!
 Needless to say, his – our – cake was a masterpiece!

 You will find both the chocolate and hazelnut mousse quite versatile even by themselves.
 Pour either into individual parfait glasses and refrigerate until set, then if desired top with chopped toasted nuts or granola, or use a dollop on chocolate or almond cake as a garnish instead of whipped cream or ice cream.
 Bolder yet, spread a little of either mousse as a filling between layers of cake.

 This whole cake contains only two eggs – and even they can be easily replaced with flax mixture below – and makes 20 generous servings.
 Attention all vegan and egg-eating friends alike: This may well become the party cake of your dreams!

 Chocolate cake layer:

 This layer is so delicious you might decide to make a cake out of it and nothing more, and call it a day!